top of page

 Allen Webster | PTP Director

 Allen Webster loves preaching the gospel, teaching students the Bible, planning church events, and writing for the Lord.
-He teaches in the Memphis School of Preaching and the Georgia School of Preaching.
+He teaches in the Memphis School of Preaching and the Georgia School of Theology.
 He is editor of House to House/Heart to Heart, writes for the Spiritual Sword, and has published many tracts and a few Bible Courses and books.
 He is a director of the Polishing the Pulpit Conference.
 When not teaching, he is on the road doing gospel meetings, “Reigniting the Fire” seminars, “The Bible’s Big Picture” weekends, and lectures/series.

 Luke Griffin | PTP Director